 , for the sake of all that is holy, remember that they are

 a) not the only type of queer out there and

-b) should actually have a personality outside of that (in other words; their flamboyant homosexuality should be a
+b) should have a personality outside of their queerness (in other words; their flamboyant homosexuality should be a

 and not your character's deciding factor).